Disc Herniation & Ruptured Disc Causes, Symptoms & Treatments

 A disc herniation (herniated disc) results when a damaged annular fibrosus (the outer fibrous bands of the spinal disc) scums to stresses of daily life, allowing the innermost jelly-like center of the disc (the nucleus pulposus) to rupture and herniate.
 Spinal disc herniations are concerning health issues because they can compress the spinal cord or spinal nerves and result in nerve or spinal cord dysfunction, damage, and degeneration.

 Disc herniation & ruptured disc are interchangeable terms defining larger slipped discs that are not contained.
-Spinal disc herniations are the leading causes of weakness in the arms or legs and disability in individuals under 50.
+Spinal disc herniations are the leading cause of weakness in the arms or legs and disability in individuals under 50.
 Spinal discs are resilient structures that can withstand the stresses of daily life, including sports and poor posture.

 However, prolonged sitting and repeated injuries, coupled with poor posture, cause degenerative changes in the annular fibrous bands of the spinal discs, predisposing them to tears, bulges, and herniations.
 A herniated disc is a dangerous spinal condition even when the herniation is mild.